Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Optomechanical master equation for many-body CQED

 \section{Optomechanical master equation for many-body CQED}

-In this section, we review the assumptions at the basis of the optomechanical master equation, describing the dynamics of polarizable particles strongly coupled to optical fields via the mechanical effects of light [see Fig.~\ref{fig:1}(b)].
+In this section, we review the assumptions at the basis of the optomechanical master equation, describing the dynamics of polarizable particles strongly coupled to optical fields via the mechanical effects of light.
 The purpose is to introduce the individual parameters and processes determining the dynamics.
-These determine important constraints to the treatment at the basis of the atom-only master equation derived later in Sec.\ \ref{Sec:AtomOnly}.
+These impose important constraints that shall be accounted for in Sec.\ \ref{Sec:AtomOnly} by deriving the atom-only master equation.
 Readers who are familiar with the formalism may choose to skip this section.